weltenbummler123/incentives/README.md

 ## Overview

-**Authors:** Caroline Graf, Pamala Wiepking, Bianca Suanet, Eva-Maria Merz
+**Authors:** Caroline Graf, Eva-Maria Merz, Bianca Suanet, Pamala Wiepking

 **Abstract:** Incentives have surprisingly inconsistent effects when it comes to encouraging people to behave prosocially.
-That is, the effects of incentives vary across incentive types, private versus public settings and across countries.
-Previous theoretical accounts have explained these phenomena by postulating an additive effect of intrinsic motivation, extrinsic motivation, and reputational motivation.
-We build on these theories, but introduce a key theoretical modification: Reputational motivation depends on social norms.
-We empirically test our model on the real-world prosocial behavior of blood donation using a comparative dataset comprising representative samples from 28 European countries.
-We find that social norms can account for the varying effects of financial and time incentives on donation behavior across countries.
-That is, incentives were associated with higher levels of prosociality when social norms regarding the incentive were more positive.
-The results indicate that social norms regarding incentives play an important role in determining the effect of incentives on prosocial behavior.
+Classical economic theory struggles to account for these effects, as it predicts an increased supply of behavior that is incentivized.
+More recent theories therefore posit a reputational cost offsetting the benefits from receiving an incentive -- yet unexplained effects of incentives remain, for instance across incentive types and countries.
+We propose social norms can offer an explanation for these inconsistencies.
+This is because social norms determine the reputational costs or benefits resulting from a given behavior, and thus variation in the effect of incentives may reflect variation in norms.
+We implemented a formal model of prosocial behavior integrating social norms, which we empirically tested on the real-world prosocial behavior of blood donation.
+Blood donation is crucial for the functioning of medical systems, but also presents an ideal testing ground for our theory: Various incentive policies for blood donors exist across countries, enabling a comparative approach.
+Our preregistered analyses reveal that social norms can indeed account for the varying effects of financial and time incentives on individual-level blood donation behavior across 28 European countries.
+That is, incentives are associated with higher levels of prosociality when norms regarding the incentive are more positive.
+The results indicate social norms play an important role in explaining the relationship between incentives and prosocial behavior.
+More generally, our approach highlights the potential of integrating theory from across the economic and behavioral sciences to generate novel insights, with tangible consequences for policy making.

-**Keywords:** prosocial behavior, incentives, social norms, blood donation, reputation, intrinsic motivation, extrinsic motivation
+**Keywords:** prosocial behavior, incentives, social norms, blood donation

 ## Reproducibility

 You can reproduce our analyses by running analysis/analysis_P1.R.
-We make use of the 2014 wave of the Eurobarometer 82.2 [1], please make sure to download the dataset from gesis.org and save it in /data before running our analyses.
+We make use of the 2014 wave of the Eurobarometer 82.2 [1], please make sure to download the dataset from gesis.org and save it in /data/Eurobarometer before running our analyses.
 You can reproduce our model simulation by running modeling/modeling_P1.R.

 ## OSF project